Did you play the video above?

 and the wholeness of seeing a person rather than their role or construct... avoiding the usual objectification or surface lust that commonly occurs!

 It's why I think a friendship is a sacred Starting Point.
-Outside of sexual desire - we need to realise (particularly in heterosexual relationships) that we play on the same team.
+Outside of sexual desire - we need to realise (particularly in heterosexual relationships) that we are on the same team.

 He’s watching… not your hair but your attitude.